arnonrdp/SQLAlchemy-Sample-Login-Register/README.md

 # Login and Register Form with Flask + SQLAlchemy

-This is a sample example of SQLAlchemy login and registration form, a very useful example with hashed passwords included.
+This is a sample template of SQLAlchemy login and registration form, a very useful example with hashed passwords included.

-You are free for use this simple and useful form as you like.
+You are free for use this simple and useful template as you like.

 ### Requirements